Living-Hell/reality-check/docs/Ideation.md

 **Mission**: Build an AI-assisted mobile application that helps users distinguish between hallucinations and reality using real-time audio-visual and cognitive assistance, while providing therapeutic tools, support, and monitoring.

+### Core Symptoms to Address

+---

+#### **Hallucinations**

+Hallucinations are perceptions in the absence of an external stimulus — meaning the person experiences something that isn't actually present.
+They can affect any of the five senses and are a core symptom of schizophrenia.

+---

+#####  Auditory Hallucinations *(Most common in schizophrenia)*

+Hearing voices or sounds that are not actually present.
+Voices may:

+- Talk directly to the person
+- Talk about the person in third person
+- Command or threaten *(command hallucinations)*
+- Argue among themselves
+- Be distressing or, less commonly, comforting depending on tone and content

+---

+#####  Visual Hallucinations

+Seeing people, shapes, shadows, or lights that aren't there.
+May include:

+- Faces or full figures (sometimes familiar, sometimes unknown)
+- Distorted environments (e.g., walls moving, colors shifting)
+- People appearing and disappearing

+---

+#####  Optional Subclassifications (Advanced Insight for App Logic)

+- **Mood-congruent vs. mood-incongruent hallucinations**
+  _e.g., a depressed person hearing a voice saying “you’re worthless”_
+- **Interactive vs. Passive hallucinations**
+  _Are the voices engaging directly with the user or just passively present?_

+---

+#### **Delusions**

+---

+#####  *Fregoli Delusion*
+The belief that different people are actually a single person who is changing appearance or in disguise.
+Often includes paranoia (e.g., "They’re following me in different forms").

+---

+#####  *Capgras Delusion*
+The belief that someone familiar has been replaced by an imposter.
+This often affects trust and emotional connection.

+---

+#####  General Misidentification / Misperception
+Sometimes individuals may see someone with a vaguely similar face, posture, or walk and mistakenly believe it's someone they know — even without forming a full-blown delusion.

 ---

 ## **2. Key Features & Ideas**